History of the Chapin Library

 On February 1, 1923, by deed of gift, Mr. Chapin formally presented the library he had formed to the President and Trustees.
 On February 2, 1923, the Board of Trustees accepted Mr. Chapin’s donation with gratitude.
 Many letters were received from Trustees and administrators praising Mr. Chapin’s generosity and vision.

 The Chapin Library opened to the public on June 18, 1923.
 Before his death in 1936, Mr. Chapin added another 3,000 books to his original donation.
 Since then, the Library has grown by gift and purchase to some 60,000 volumes, together with more than 100,000 other items: manuscripts, prints, drawings, paintings, maps, photographs, bookplates, ephemera, and memorabilia.
 As a library whose mission is to support the liberal arts curriculum of Williams College through original materials, the Chapin naturally has developed in periods and subject areas beyond those with which Mr. Chapin was concerned, such as Women’s History and African-American Studies.

-The first Custodian of the Chapin Library (the official title for the head librarian or director), from 1923 to 1947, was Lucy Eugenia Osborne.
+The first Custodian of the Chapin Library (the first official title for the head librarian or director), from 1923 to 1947, was Lucy Eugenia Osborne.
 In addition to conceiving the original organization and inventory of the Library, she compiled A Short-Title List of the Books in the Chapin Library, Williams College, published in 1939, and notably translated Konrad Haebler’s Study of Incunabula (1933).
 The second Custodian (1947–1955) was Mary L. Hurt Richmond, later best known for her important Shaker Bibliography (1977).
 She was followed briefly (1955–1957) by Thomas Randolph Adams, who went on to a long career at the John Carter Brown Library of Americana at Brown University.
-Adams was succeeded by H. Richard Archer, an expert on printing history, who served from 1957 to 1977, and Robert L. Volz, who served from 1977 to 2015.
-Wayne G. Hammond, long the Assistant Chapin Librarian, has been the interim Custodian of the Chapin Library since July 2015.
+Adams was succeeded by H. Richard Archer, an expert on printing history, who served from 1957 to 1977; Robert L. Volz, from 1977 to 2015; and Wayne G. Hammond, long the Assistant Chapin Librarian, from July 2015.